FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 <blockquote class="reaction"><div class="reaction_text">You may see server-side <a target="_blank" href="https://github.com/openssh/openssh-portable/blob/6c49e5f7dcaf886b4a702a6c003cae9dca04d3ea/sshd.c#L596"><code>Not allowed at this time</code></a> packets instead, as OpenSSH is <a target="_blank" href="https://github.com/openssh/openssh-portable/blob/6c49e5f7dcaf886b4a702a6c003cae9dca04d3ea/sshd.c#L596">rate-limiting by default via the <code>MaxStartups</code> and penalty system</a>.
 Either way, these packets are never heard.</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>

-Before we get out our hammer drill to circumvent this, let's introduce another character of today's journey...

 ## The corporate proxy

 {% clickableImage "img/proxyBasic.svg", "Corporate Proxy used as egress point to the internet.
 Any other outbound connection not going through the proxy (eg. SSH) is blocked by a firewall" %}